SAP-samples/teched2023-IN260/exercises/ex6/README.md

    ```
 </details>

-> **Tip:** The cache functionality is tenant aware by default.
-That means that by default cache entries created under a specific tenant will not be shared with other tenants.
+> **Tip:** The cache functionality is tenant and user aware by default.
-> Even if no parameters are provided for the cache key, the tenant, if available, will be used as a parameter for the cache key.
+> Even if no parameters are provided for the cache key, the tenant and principal, if available, will be used as a parameter for the cache key.

 Let's now apply the resilience configuration inside the `getTechEdEvent()` method.